 ‘What exactly is going on here?’
 Aaron thought to himself, turning back towards the bar and taking a sip of the bitter ale Nathan presented him.

 “Nathan, how’s it been?” the leader laughed, taking a seat at the bar two spaces away from Aaron.
-Leon’s tone was jovial.
-Friendly.
+To him, Leon’s tone was jovial.
+Even friendly.
 But that didn’t seem to help ease Nathan’s nerves.
 The bartender slid over to the legionary, forcing a grin.

 “C-Corporal Leon!
 What can I do for you this fine evening?”